-The Cut, Copy, and Paste commands allow you to use the Clipboard to make copies of items from your ladder.
+The Cut, Copy, and Paste commands allow you to use the clipboard to make copies of items from your ladder.

-The Copy command places a copy of the selected item on the Clipboard.
+The Copy command places a copy of the selected item on the clipboard.

-The Cut command removes the item from your ladder and places it on the Clipboard.
+The Cut command removes the item from your ladder and places it on the clipboard.

-Once an item is on the Clipboard, you can use the Paste or Paste Insert commands to place the item into a different location.
-The item remains on the Clipboard until you cut or copy another item.
-Only one item can be placed on the Clipboard at a time.
+Once an item is on the clipboard, you can use the Paste or Paste Insert commands to place the item in a different location.
+The item remains on the clipboard until you cut or copy another item.
+Only one item can be placed on the clipboard at a time.

 The Delete command removes the selected item from your ladder.
-It does not place it on the Clipboard.
+It does not place it on the clipboard.